arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

   * **Option Two:** Enhanced Analysis - Analyze to provide additional details with 86-categories taxonomy

 ###<a name="Step1">Step 1: Authorize the API call</a>
-Every call to the Vision API requires a subscription key.
+Every call to the Computer Vision API requires a subscription key.
 This key needs to be either passed through a query string parameter or specified in the request header.

-**1.** Passing the subscription key through a query string, see below as a Vision API example:
+**1.** Passing the subscription key through a query string, see below as a Computer Vision API example:

 ```https://api.projectoxford.ai/vision/v1.0/analyze?visualFeatures=Description,Tags&subscription-key=<Your subscription key>```